emca-it/Energy-Log-Server-6.x/03-00-00-Discovery/03-00-00-Discovery.md

 selecting one of the three tabs in the drop-down window:

 - **Quick**: contain several predefined ranges that should be clicked.
-- **Relative**: in this windows specify the day from which Energy Log Server should search for data.
+- **Relative**: in this windows specify the day from which Energy Logserver should search for data.
 - **Absolute**: using two calendars we define the time range for which the search results are to be returned.

 ![](/media/media/image8.png)
 ## Fields ##

-Energy Log Server in the body of searched events, it recognize fields that can be used to created more precision queries.
+Energy Logserver in the body of searched events, it recognize fields that can be used to created more precision queries.
 The extracted fields are visible in the left panel.
 They are divided on three types: timestamp, marked on clock icon